bishopdynamics/TreeView/Readme.md

 ## Linux and other Unix-like systems

 I only tested this on macOS, but this is all really basic python3 with tkinter, built into a macOS app using pyinstaller.
 It should be trivial to tweak it to work on any other system, and might already work out of the box.

+## Windows

+The build scripts are setup to work on Windows as well, but you need to use Git Bash to run them.
+Use on Windows has not been extensively tested, but should work fine.